 Photo 2: Remember from our lesson in Part 2 about stitching on the line versus "next to the line" and how it correlates with the excess that gets trimmed away?
 Well, the same concept applies here.
 Pin the binding strips exactly as you have them laid out and stitch just barely to the right of your drawn line.

 Photo 3: Place your cutting ruler so that the 1/4" measuring line is on your drawn line, then trim away the excess fabric.

 Photo 4: Press your binding seam(s) open

 Photo 5: Fold your binding in half lengthwise and press all along the continuous length of binding until it is completely pressed and ready.
-Proceed to sew or if you think it will be awhile until you can finish binding your quilt then roll it up or secure it to a Binding Baby until you are ready.
+Proceed to sew or if you think it will be awhile until you can finish binding your quilt then roll it up.
 This will keep it ready to sew and wrinkle-free.

 Photo 6: Begin Sewing Your Binding on the Love Letter Pillow

 Photo 6: Measure 4 inches from the right edge of your Love Letter Pillow and place your continuous folded binding (lengthwise raw edges aligned with quilt edge) with one end of the binding at that 4-inch measurement.

 Photo 7 & 8: Using about 1/4" to 5/16" seam allowance, begin stitching 1-inch before the quilted seam as illustrated in photographs 6 & 7.
 Make sure to backstitch to secure your beginning stitches.
 Continue stitching but follow these next steps carefully to secure each corner.